Suspect in family's kidnapping found; victims still missing

 The sheriff said detectives believe the kidnapper destroyed unspecified evidence in an attempt to cover his tracks.

-The sheriff's office said in a statement Tuesday that firefighters on Monday found a pickup truck belonging to Amandeep Singh that was on fire.
+The sheriff's office said that firefighters on Monday found a pickup truck belonging to Amandeep Singh that was on fire.
 Merced Police Department officers went to Amandeep Singh's home where a family member tried to reach him and the couple.
 When they were not able to reach their family members, they called the Merced County Sheriff’s Office to report them missing, the office said.

 The sheriff's office said the FBI, the California Department of Justice, and other local law enforcement agencies are helping with the investigation.